gabrielwright1/advanced-react/frontend/Notes.md

 -   Shows the user that the post was successful (i.e. posting a tweet) eventhough it may take a moment to update on the server side.
 -   Followers will see the update on their next network refresh
 -   Alternative: Refetch the query after the mutation, which can be specified as part of the useMutation hook

+# Changing page after product creation

+How to programatically change the page:

+-   Import Router from next.js
+-   Use the 'push' method to make the browser change the URL pathname